-America can be considered similar to other English-speaking countries such as Australia in terms of culture, so visitors know what to expect.
+In general, however, the U.S. can be considered similar to other English-speaking countries such as Australia in terms of culture, so visitors know what to expect.

 Table of Contents

-Is NYC Safe?
+Is NYC safe?

 The big question though, that most American people will bring up, is the fact that New York used to be the proverbial murder capital north of Mexico.

-How Safe is New York?
+How safe is New York?

-New York is a largely safe city to visit.
+New York is a safe city to visit.
 It may have a reputation for crime – of all kinds – but New York is about as safe as any other megalopolis city in the Western world.

-New York Crime Rate
+New York crime rate

 Let’s look at some useful statistics on New York City:

 - There were 2,245 murders in New York City in 1990, and only 311 in 2019.